John Williams: Collaborations with Steven Spielberg

-Shortly thereafter, Spielberg and Williams began a two-year collaboration on Close Encounters of the Third Kind.
-They crafted the distinctive five-note motif that functions both in the score and in the story as the communications signal of the film's extraterrestrials.
+Spielberg and Williams began a two-year collaboration on Close Encounters of the Third Kind, crafting the distinctive five-note motif that functions both in the score and in the story as the communications signal of the film's extraterrestrials.
 Darryn King writes: "One moment in that film captures some of Spielberg and Williams' alchemy: the musical dialogue between the humans and the otherworldly visitors, itself an artistic collaboration of sorts".
-Pauline Kael wrote of the scene in The New Yorker: "the earthlings are ready with a console, and they greet the great craft with an oboe solo variation on the five-note theme; the craft answers in deep, tuba tones.
+Pauline Kael wrote of the scene: "the earthlings are ready with a console, and they greet the great craft with an oboe solo variation on the five-note theme; the craft answers in deep, tuba tones.
 The dialogue becomes blissfully garrulous ... there is a conversational duet: the music of the spheres".
 Williams says the surprise of the final two notes comes from the fact that the first three notes of the theme are already resolved, adding "I realized that twenty years after the fact".

-Spielberg chose Williams to score 1941 (1979), and with George Lucas, for Raiders of the Lost Ark (1981).
-For the latter, Williams wrote "The Raiders March" for the film's hero, Indiana Jones, as well as separate themes to represent the eponymous Ark of the Covenant, Jones's love interest Marion Ravenwood and the Nazi villains.
+Spielberg chose Williams to score 1941 (1979) and Raiders of the Lost Ark (1981).
+For the latter, Williams wrote "The Raiders March" for the film's hero, Indiana Jones and separate themes for the eponymous Ark of the Covenant, Jones's love interest Marion Ravenwood and the Nazi villains.
 Additional themes were written and featured in his scores for Indiana Jones and the Temple of Doom (1984), Indiana Jones and the Last Crusade (1989), Indiana Jones and the Kingdom of the Crystal Skull (2008) and Indiana Jones and the Dial of Destiny (2023).
-Spielberg emphasized the importance of Williams' score to the Indiana Jones pictures: "Jones did not perish, but [he] listened carefully to the Raiders score.
+Spielberg emphasized the importance of Williams's music to the Indiana Jones pictures: "Jones did not perish, but listened carefully to the Raiders score.
 Its sharp rhythms told him when to run.
 Its slicing strings told him when to duck.
 Its several integrated themes told adventurer Jones when to kiss the heroine or smash the enemy.
 All things considered, Jones listened... and lived."
-Williams' score for Spielberg's E.T. the Extra-Terrestrial (1982) won him a fourth Oscar.
-Spielberg liked Williams' music for the climactic chase so much that he edited the film to match it.
+Williams's work on Spielberg's E.T. the Extra-Terrestrial (1982) won him a second Oscar for Best Original Score.
+Spielberg liked Williams's music for the climactic chase so much that he edited the film to match it.